Visiting Muang Sing by bike: the best of Luang Namtha

 First day biking through Muang Sing

-Muang Sing borders Yunnan (China) and is characterized as an area surrounded by small villages, each belonging to a different ethnic minority.
+Muang Sing borders the province of Yunnan (China), and is characterized as an area surrounded by small villages, each belonging to a different ethnic minority.

 Second day biking through Muang Sing